freebsd/freebsd-quarterly/2020q2/bhyve-intel-openbsd.md

 During the last 2 months the second bug was identified and fixed and they both were backported to 12.1-RELEASE (p7).
-So now it's possible to fully take advantage of PCI passthrough with bhyve in a production-ready RELEASE version.
+So now it's possible to fully take advantage of PCI passthrough (ppt) with bhyve in a production-ready RELEASE version.

 The most typical case for ppt is to pass to the guest network adapters for its complete control, but you can also pass through USB devices